Financial steps to buying a house

 Make an offer and close the deal

-Once you find the home of your dreams, it’s time for you and your agent to submit an offer.
+The planning process for home buying can be lengthy.
+But, once you have saved enough for a down payment, decided what you can afford in mortgage payments and found the home of your dreams, it’s time for you and your agent to submit an offer.
 Your agent can help you determine a reasonable offer based on the current market and comparable home sales, which can help you make a competitive offer.

 It’s not uncommon for the seller to make a counteroffer, especially if your initial offer was below asking price.
 Your real estate agent will discuss the offer and the counteroffer with you, and together you can decide on your next steps.